Niseko Tokyu Grand Hirafu ['25-26]

 Maximum slope: 37 degrees Average: 21 degrees / Distance: 403m / Slope direction: East

-This course is located directly below the Hirafu Gondola.
-Although it is very easy to access, the course with twists and turns can be transformed into anything with the imagination and ideas of the skier.
-This course is also recommended for first-timers in the morning.
-The gaze of the gallery on the gondola is also hot.
+This course is located directly below the King Gondola.
+It is very easy to access, but the twists and turns can be transformed into any shape depending on the skier's imagination and ingenuity.
+It is also a recommended course for the first run of the morning.
+The gazes of the spectators on the gondola are intense

 Recommended videos to help you visualize the course